-8.12.1 Construction Effects

-8.12.1.1 Through the application of the FMMS, including monitoring and research relevant to identified fleets, the residual effects during construction would be Minor and Not Significant in EIA terms.

-8.12.2 Operation Effects

-- 8.12.2.1 Through the application of the FMMS, the residual effects during operation would be Minor and Not Significant in EIA terms. - 8.12.3 Decommissioning Effects - 8.12.3.1 Through the application of the FMMS, the residual effects during decommissioning would be Minor and Not Significant in EIA terms. - 8.12.4 Cumulative Effects - 8.12.4.1 Through the application of the FMMS, including regional monitoring of fisheries activity, the residual cumulative effects would be Minor and Not Significant in EIA terms.
+- 8.12.1 Construction Effects - 8.12.1.1 Through the application of the FMMS, including monitoring and research relevant to identified fleets, the residual effects during construction would be Minor and Not Significant in EIA terms. - 8.12.2 Operation Effects - 8.12.2.1 Through the package of mitigation developed through the FMMS, including monitoring fisheries activity, determination of defined fishing areas (floating only) and commitment to develop research on fisheries and floating wind (floating only), the residual effects during operation would be Minor and Not Significant in EIA terms. - 8.12.3 Decommissioning Effects - 8.12.3.1 Through the application of the FMMS, the residual effects during decommissioning would be Minor and Not Significant in EIA terms. - 8.12.4 Cumulative Effects - 8.12.4.1 Through the application of the FMMS, including regional monitoring of fisheries activity, the residual cumulative effects would be Minor and Not Significant in EIA terms.